Kauai is home to nine gorgeous state parks and if you’re looking to visit one of them, be sure to add Polihale State Park to your itinerary!

 There are also some crystal clear beaches surrounded by 100-foot high sand dunes.

 The park has a lot to offer and will truly make you feel as though you landed on another planet!
+We suggest heading there if you have more than 4 days in Kauai as it can require a little bit of extra effort!

 How to Get to Polihale State Park